 - Entering first-year students’ research skills and precollege research experiences.

-- First-year students’ research skills and experiences after 1 year of college.
+- First-year students’ research skills and experiences after one year of college.

-- Senior students’ research skills and experiences after 4 years of college.
+- Senior students’ research skills and experiences after four years of college.

-- Students’ changes in research skills over the first college term, the first year of college, and over 4 years of college.
+- Students’ growth in research skills over the first year or four years of college.

 - Students’ research skills and experiences compared with those of students at other institutions.